mszypulski/fishtank/README.md

 ---
 ##Task 4: Divine Influence

 The fish tank has an owner, our user.
-The user can influence the fish tank by either adding more food (hit the **space key**) or changing the temperature of the tank (**left and right arrow keys**) and adding more fishes, piranhas, snails by clicking **proper icon** at the top on the screen.
+The user can influence the fish tank by either adding more food (hit the **space key**) or changing the temperature of the tank (**left and right arrow keys**) and adding more fishes, piranhas, snails by clicking **proper icon** at the top of the screen.
 If the temperature falls below 15 degrees centigrade then it is too cold for the piranha and they begin to perish.